 Employment Based Green Card - Get Green Card through Employment

-If you are a professional, either within the United States or abroad, you might be interested in gaining lawful permanent residency through employment.
-Many employment-based green card holders had an American company petition for them on their behalf, while other professionals filed the green card application themselves.
+If you are a professional, either within the United States or abroad, you might be interested in gaining lawful permanent residency (green card) through employment.
+Many employment-based green card applicants had an American company petition for them on their behalf, while other professionals filed the green card application themselves.

 To live and work in the United States while you wait for a green card through employment, you might consider getting a temporary nonimmigrant work visa that allows you to remain in the country while you work for a U.S. organization for a limited amount of time.
 There are many options for foreign national professionals to acquire a work visa.